muratk3n/thirdwave/en/README.md

 Prez cant fire ppl directly but appoint ppl who could, in theory?
 But then those ppl are hemmed in with regulation, which they can change, but its hard.
-POTUS can always fire for refusal of firing others, but then you get special persecutors jammed up your ass, by the courtesy of Congress.
+POTUS can always fire for refusal of firing others, but then you get special prosecutors jammed up your ass, by the courtesy of Congress.

 ---